• Skip to main content

 Air

 As forest fires blaze, smoke can make outdoor air unhealthy.
 When a smoke event occurs, it is highly encouraged that people stay indoors as much as possible.
-Smoke from the outdoors can enter your home and make the air unhealthy to breathe too.
-Heavy smoke and ash in the air can pose a serious threat to your health.
+Smoke from the outdoors can enter your home and make the air unhealthy.
+Heavy smoke and ash in the air can seriously threaten your health.

 Here are a few ways that smoke from wildfires can enter your home:

-• Mechanical ventilation devices such as bathroom or kitchen fans that vent to the outdoors and ventilation and air conditioning systems (HVAC) with fresh air intake.
+2. Mechanical ventilation devices such as a bathroom or kitchen fans vent to the outdoors and ventilation and air conditioning systems (HVAC) with fresh air intake.

-• Through small openings, joints, cracks, and around closed windows and doors.
+3. Through small openings, joints, cracks, and closed windows and doors.
 This process is called infiltration.

 Here are a few ways you can protect yourself and your family from Wildfire smoke: